Moose (Perl)

 Moose is an extension of the object system of the Perl programming language.
-Its stated purpose is to bring modern object-oriented language features to Perl 5, and to make object-oriented Perl programming more consistent and less tedious.
+Its stated purpose is to bring modern object-oriented programming language features to Perl 5, and to make object-oriented Perl programming more consistent and less tedious.

 Features

-Moose is built on top of Class::MOP, a metaobject protocol (a.k.a.
-MOP).
-Using the MOP, Moose provides complete introspection for all Moose-using classes.
+Moose is built on Class::MOP, a metaobject protocol (MOP).
+Using the MOP, Moose provides complete type introspection for all Moose-using classes.

 Classes

 Moose allows a programmer to create classes: